noahpresler/semesterly/docs/source/developers/backend/parse.rst

 .. literalinclude:: includes/eval.json
     :language: json
     :linenos:
+    :emphasize-lines: 2-3

 Explanation:

     :kind: indicates json object of kind "eval"(uation).
     :course_code: the course the evaluation refers to.
 Must satisify the course_code_regex defined in ``config.json``, must have already been defined the in a ``course`` listing, or may be omitted if nested within ``course`` listing.
-    :score: an integer or float score out of *5* stars for the course.
+    :score: an integer or float score out of 5 (stars) for the course.
     :summary: the text of the evaluation.
     :instructor: instructors of the course.
 May be list dictionary as defined in ``section``.
+    :term_year: the term and year the evaluation pertains to.

 Textbook
 ~~~~~~~~~